+I became a part-time psychotherapist in 1984.
 I have been asked this question many times, “do you think therapists went into the field to heal their traumas?”
-My answer has been, “in my case I know that is true for me, but I’m not sure about other therapists.”
+My answer until 1996 was that I didn’t know the answer.
+After 1996 my answer to that question has been, “in my case I know that is true for me, but I’m not sure about other therapists”.

-Many people do not believe “suppressed memories” are real.
-I have had two experiences where traumas showed up after being suppressed for more than thirty years.
-Both traumatic memories were triggered by something happening that reminded my subconscious of a similar experience and it became conscious to me.
+Many people do not believe “repressed traumatic memories” are real.
+I have had two experiences where traumas showed up after being repressed for more than thirty years.
+Both traumatic memories were triggered by something happening that reminded my subconscious of a similar experience and it then became conscious to me.
 Both times I thought it impossible these traumatic events had happened.
 I was wrong!

 The First Time